-- The types of abuse that are covered by the policy; - The signs of abuse that all Staff / anyone who has contact with a child or young person including Governors and volunteers should look out for; - Roles and responsibilities for Safeguarding; - Expectations of all Staff / anyone who has contact with a child or young person including Governors and volunteers with regard to Safeguarding, and the procedures and processes that should be followed, including the support provided to children; - How the school will ensure that all Staff / anyone who has contact with a child or young person including Governors and volunteers are appropriately trained, and checked for their suitability to work within the School; - How the policy will be managed and have its delivery overseen.
+- The types of abuse that are covered by the policy; - The signs of abuse that all Staff, Governors and Volunteers should look out for; - Roles and responsibilities for Safeguarding; - Expectations of Staff, Governors and Volunteers with regard to Safeguarding, and the procedures and processes that should be followed, including the support provided to children; - How the school will ensure that all Staff, Governors and Volunteers are appropriately trained, and checked for their suitability to work within the School; - How the policy will be managed and have its delivery overseen.

-Through implementation of this policy we will ensure that our School provides a safe environment for children (and vulnerable adults when in their setting) to learn and develop.
+Through implementation of this policy we will ensure that our School provides a safe environment for children to learn and develop.
 We will cross reference to other policies relevant to our safeguarding in the school and make reference to them in this policy where relevant.